 Tea is the most commonly consumed beverage in the world after water.
 In the UK it has been drunk for over 350 years.
 Today, 77% of British adults drink tea and of the tea consumed in the UK, 95% is black tea.

 We drink tea because we enjoy it, we find it comforting, we relax with it, we socialise with it.
-Tea is good for our health - mental, emotional, social and physical.
 An increasing amount of scientific research testifies to the health benefits of all teas, black, green, white, herbal infusions and others.
-Teas contain a range of polyphenolic ingredients, which are linked with several benefits from heart health, blood pressure to potentially lowering the risk of diabetes type 2 and helping with weight loss.
-All of this is good news for Britain’s tea drinkers, knowing that something they enjoy is linked with health benefits.
+All of this is good news for Britain’s tea drinkers, knowing that something they enjoy is linked with many potential health benefits.

 This site has been set up by the Tea Advisory Panel to provide journalists and health professionals with the latest scientific research and nutritional information on tea.
 Please tick one of the boxes below to indicate whether you are a journalist or health professional.